how to run a dispensary successfully

 Cannabis is a beautiful thing in many ways.
 In the olfactory sense, in a mental and emotional sense, and also in a visual way.

 No, you shouldn’t judge books by their covers, but godamn, it definitely helps if they have a good one.
-Therefore, those nug inspectors out here appreciate any care your dispensary can take in preserving bud structure integrity.
+Therefore, those nug inspectors appreciate any care your dispensary can take to preserve bud structure integrity.

-Yes, we know that they get tussled about between trimming and packaging and distributing, BUT once in their big dispensary containers, that really should be the last of it as much as is controllable.
+Yes, we know they get jumbled up between trimming, packaging, and distribution, but once in their big dispensary containers, that should be the last of it, as much as is controllable.

-Implement training that minimizes unnecessary jostling of the bodacious buds all about their glass jars.
+Implement training that minimizes unnecessary jostling of the buds around their glass jars.
 This knocks off trichomes, essentially the magical glitter of your finished product and something you would do well to keep as much intact as possible.

 Summary & Caveats